Thantyx/Witherlands/README.md

 Witherlands
 ===========

-An alternate dimension of many withered beings, structures, and loot
+A alternate dimension of many withered beings, structures, and loot